Overview

 import { generate } from '@core-ai/core-ai';

-import { createOpenAI } from '@core-ai/openai';
+import { createOpenAICompat } from '@core-ai/openai/compat';

-const openai = createOpenAI();
+const openai = createOpenAICompat();

-const model = openai.chatModel('gpt-4-turbo');
+const model = openai.chatModel('gpt-5-mini');

 const result = await generate({